Linear algebra and group theory: 13b. Peter-Weyl theory

 \section{13b.
 Peter-Weyl theory}

 In what follows we develop a systematic theory of the representations of the compact groups $G$, with emphasis on the Peter-Weyl representations, in the closed subgroup case $G\subset U_N$, that we are mostly interested in.
-Before starting, some comments:

-(1) First of all, all this goes back to Hermann Weyl, who along with Einstein, Poincar\'e and a few others was part of the last generation of great mathematicians and physicists, knowing everything about mathematics, and everything about physics too.
-Get to know more about him, and have a look at his books \cite{wy1}, \cite{wy2}, \cite{wy3}.

-(2) In what concerns Peter-Weyl theory, which is something quite tricky, this is perhaps best learned for the finite groups first, and for more general groups afterwards.
-This is how I learned it myself, back when I was a student, by reading Serre \cite{ser} for finite groups, and then Woronowicz \cite{wo1}, \cite{wo2} directly for the compact quantum groups.

-(3) Getting back now to the present book, we will be a bit in a hurry with this, because we have so many other things to talk about.
-So, we will skip the finite group preliminaries, and deal directly with the compact groups.
-And by using a somewhat rough functional analysis viewpoint.
-For a complement to all this, we recommend Serre \cite{ser}.
+Let us start with the following fact: